house-lovell/court-of-blades-wiki/source/content/Major Houses.md

 2. [[House Battalia]]
 3. [[House Bastien]], whose rank is approximately equal to that of Battalia.
 4. [[House Elanda]]
-5. [[House Al-Mari]], whose rank is approximately equal to that of Elenda.
+5. [[House Al-Mari]], whose rank is approximately equal to that of Elanda.
 6. [[House Lovell]]